Adjective Worksheets and Activities

 Adjectives are words we use to describe things.
 Help this puppy find the way to his delicious bone below.
 You can do this by coloring in the stepping stones with adjectives on them.

-Take 20 or more pieces of A4 paper and write an adjective on each one in large letters.
-Take another 10 or more pieces of A4 paper and write a noun on each one in large letters.
+To extend on this, take 20 or more pieces of A4 paper and write an adjective on each one in large letters.
+Take another 20 or more pieces of A4 paper and write a noun on each one in large letters.
 Tape these to the ground in a random pattern.
 Students have to get from the start to the finish stepping only on adjectives.
 You could use different colored paper for the start and finish.

 Write two adjectives that you could use to describe each picture.

-1. Write two activities you can use to describe the chair your sitting on, your hair, you shoes, your lunch, your fingernail, your teeth and your feet.
+To extend on this, ask your students to write two activities you can use to describe the chair your sitting on, your hair, you shoes, your lunch, your fingernail, your teeth and your feet.
+Encourage your students to think of their own noun ideas.

-Make some of your own creations.
+To extend on this adjective activity ask your students to make some of your their creations.
 What sort of letters could you use when you write rainy, feathery, speckled, fluffy, grubby or grassy?

-You could take this idea further and turn one word into a 3D piece of art work.
-Use cotton balls for cloudy, sandpaper for rough or dirt for dirty.
+You could take this idea further and ask them to turn one adjective into a 3D piece of art work.
+Use cotton balls for cloudy, sandpaper for rough,wire for wiry or dirt for dirty.
 Challenge your students to come up with their own ideas.